-We believe we have significant competitive strengths in terms of full-line product capabilities, high-volume production capacities, research and development expertise and extensive distribution and marketing experience relative to smaller and non-vertically integrated producers.
+We believe we have significant competitive strengths in terms of full-line product capabilities, highvolume production capacities, research and development expertise and extensive distribution and marketing experience relative to smaller and non-vertically integrated producers.
 While the overall chicken market has grown consistently, we believe the majority of this growth in recent years has been in the foodservice market.
 According to the National Chicken Council, from 2001 through 2005, sales of chicken products to the foodservice market grew at a compounded annual growth rate of approximately 7.0%, versus 5.5% growth for the chicken industry overall.
 Foodservice growth is anticipated to continue as food-away-from-home expenditures continue to outpace overall industry rates.
-According to the National Restaurant Association, food-away-from-home expenditures grew at a compounded annual growth rate from 2005 through 2010.
-As a result, the food-away-from-home category is projected by the National Restaurant Association to account for 53% of total food expenditures by 2010, as compared with the current amount of 47.5%.
+According to the National Restaurant Association, food-away-from-home expenditures grew at a compounded annual growth rate of approximately 5.2% from 2001 through 2005 and are projected to grow at a 3.5% compounded annual growth rate from 2005 through 2010.
+As a result, the food-awayfrom-home category is projected by the National Restaurant Association to account for 53% of total food expenditures by 2010, as compared with the current amount of 47.5%.
 Due to internal growth and our fiscal 2004 acquisition, our sales to the foodservice market from fiscal 2002 through fiscal 2006 grew at a compounded annual growth rate of 27.8% and represented 72.1% of the net sales of our U.S. chicken operations in fiscal 2006.